Sonne (Rammstein song)

-"Sonne" (/de/; "sun") is a song by German metal band Rammstein.
-It was released in 2001, as the first single from their album Mutter.
+"Sonne" (/de/; "Sun") is a song by the German industrial metal band Rammstein.
+It served as the lead single from their third studio album, Mutter (2001).
 According to Till Lindemann, the song was originally written as an entrance song for the boxer Vitali Klitschko, whose surname was also the working title of the song.
-The female vocal comes from Spectrasonics' "Symphony of Voices" sample library.
+The female vocals come from Spectrasonics' "Symphony of Voices" sample library.

+Released on 12 February 2001, "Sonne" peaked at number two on the German Singles Chart, giving Rammstein their fourth top-five hit as well as their highest-charting single (alongside 2004's "Mein Teil" and "Amerika") until "Pussy" reached number one in 2009.
+It additionally entered the top 10 in Austria, Finland and Spain.
 The music video for the band's 2019 single "Deutschland" features a piano-based version of "Sonne" in the ending credits.

 Music video

 The video features the band as the Seven Dwarfs mining gold for Snow White.
 According to Paul Landers in the Making of Sonne, the idea came from a video made by Oliver Riedel, who mixed the song with parts of Snow White.
-The role of Snow White was played by Margaux Bossieux.
+The role of Snow White was played by Joulia Stepanova.